Skip to main content

 Perform a data completeness check

-Think of this as a quick confirmation step to verify the total number of opportunities and closed won dollars display as anticipated.
-We recommend using QuotaPath’s “Deal Page” to review your deals plan-by-plan or team-by-team.
+Once you’ve verified the data is syncing as expected, move to a view which allows you to verify the total number of opportunities and closed won dollars displayed as anticipated.
+We recommend using QuotaPath’s “Deal Page”, or navigating to QuotaPath’s “Payouts Workflow” under the “Approve” tab.
+These views will allow you to review your deals plan-by-plan or team-by-team.

 Take a look at the Effective Rate per rep and deal